The new deadline of June 9th, 2023 applies only to specific provisions of the new Safeguards Rule. See the full list by downloading our announcement.

 The Federal Trade Commission (FTC) has finalized changes to the Standards for Safeguarding Customer Information rule (Safeguards Rule) under the Gramm-Leach-Bliley Act (GLBA).
 The updated Safeguards Rule amends the FTC’s 2003 Safeguards Rule and requires financial institutions (which includes Dealers) to strengthen their data security safeguards to protect customer financial information.
-Compliance with the updated Safeguards Rule is required by December 9, 2022.
+Full compliance with the updated Safeguards Rule is required by June 9th, 2023.

 The updated Safeguards Rule now includes specific criteria for what safeguards financial institutions must implement as part of their information security program.
 Previously, similar rules provided only general guidance and not specific requirements.

 Among other requirements, the updated Safeguards Rule mandates the following:

 Designation of Qualified Individual:

 Designate a qualified individual to be responsible for the information security program.

 Written Information Security Program: